mschmitt/shocpp/README.md

 ## Status

-Experimental: Still switching off OCPP to fall back to the charger's internal RFID accounting when I'm done testing.
+Testing: Beginning to use it in parallel with charger's built-in RFID counters.

 ## Goal